Salesbox-Corp/mautic/README.md

 About Mautic
 ============
-Mautic is the world’s largest open source marketing automation project.
+Mautic is the world's largest open source marketing automation project.
 With over 200,000 organisations using Mautic and over 1,000 community volunteers, we empower businesses by making it easy to manage their marketing across a range of channels.
 Stay up to date about initiatives, releases and strategy via our [blog][mautic-blog].

 Marketing automation has historically been difficult to implement within organisations.
 The Mautic Community is an example of open source at its best, offering great software and a vibrant and caring community in which to learn and share knowledge.